sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ]
 ~~~~

-The number used as a value for hash-alg-id is an integer-based hash algorithm identifier who's value MUST refer to an ID in the IANA "Named Information Hash Algorithm Registry" {{-NIHAR}} with a Status of "current"; other hash algorithms MUST NOT be used.
+The number used as a value for hash-alg-id is an integer-based hash algorithm identifier whose value MUST refer to an ID in the IANA "Named Information Hash Algorithm Registry" {{-NIHAR}} with a Status of "current"; other hash algorithms MUST NOT be used.
 If the hash-alg-id is not known, then the integer value "0" MUST be used.
 This ensures parity between the SWID tag specification {{SWID}}, which does not allow an algorithm to be identified for this field.

 The hash-value MUST represent the raw hash value in byte representation (in contrast to, e.g., base64 encoded byte representation) of the byte string that represents the hashed resource generated using the hash algorithm indicated by the hash-alg-id.

 {: #model-resource-collection}
 ### The resource-collection Group

-A list of items both used in evidence (created by a software discovery process) and
+The resource-collection grouping is a list of items used both in the evidence (created by a software discovery process) and
 payload (installed in an endpoint) content of a CoSWID tag document to
 structure and differentiate the content of specific CoSWID tag types.
 Potential
 content includes directories, files, processes, or resources.